Director, Business Development and Strategic Initiatives at CCAB

 Paul-Emile re-joined the Canadian Council for Aboriginal Business on October 31st, 2016.
-Prior to that, he had been active in the field of Research, Consulting and Business Development for the past fourteen years.
-In 2007, he completed his honours degree in History, Political Science and Canadian Studies at the University of Toronto and his Masters in Environmental Studies at York University, with a focus on Indigenous knowledge and a Major Research Paper titled The Traditional Rights of Ways on the Walpole Island First Nation, via Henry Ford.
+Prior to that, he was active in the field of Research, Consulting and Business Development for fifteen years.
+In 2007, he completed his honours degree in History, Political Science and Canadian Studies at the University of Toronto.
+In 2010, he completed his Masters in Environmental Studies at York University with a focus on Indigenous knowledge and a Major Research Paper titled The Traditional Rights of Ways on the Walpole Island First Nation.

 He is a Métis scholar who has been published in numerous books, articles and magazines.
 He has served as a Member of the Research Advisory Committee with the Canadian Energy Research Institute, a Member of the Leadership Advisory Circle for the Indigenous Centre for Innovation and Entrepreneurship with the City of Toronto and the Chair of the National Advisory Committee with ORIGIN Inc. He is of Métis descent with ancestors attached to Métis Scrip applications and currently resides in Toronto.

 With a number of infrastructures, power and natural resource projects expected to come to the northern Ontario market within the next 5 to 10 years, how can we best prepare in order to maximize the participation of northern Ontario workers and businesses when these projects come to the construction phase?
 What role should government, industry […]